fmtayag/Star-Fighter/README.txt

 █ CHANGELOGS

-UPDATE 1.1.1
+UPDATE 1.1.2
-- Score tables' difficulty names have been replaced with the LENIENT, FAIR, CRUEL difficulties instead of EASY, MEDIUM, HARD
-- Also added labels to the scores table
+- Fixed an issue with fullscreen mode not appearing correct with certain resolutions
+- code cleanup...bug fixes...boring stuff
+- updated the game version to the correct version...whoops. i always miss something.
-- Added copyright and license notices
+- included the license in the distributables